Sorry, but work-life balance is not better in a fintech startup

 That people work long hours in banking is well known.
 It's equally well known that the fintech sector is more accommodating of remote work and innovation.
 But if you suppose that this means people in fintechs have a better work-life balance, you're badly mistaken.

-During a roundtable for the recent eFinancialCareers fintech event, attendees dismissed the notion that fintechs are the easy option.
+During a roundtable for an eFinancialCareers fintech event, attendees dismissed the notion that fintechs are the easy option.
 Working for one can be more arduous than working for a bank.

 Huy Nguyen Trieu, a former managing director and head of macro structuring who now runs fintech e-learning platform CFTE said that fintechs, especially in the early stage simply, "don't have the resources” to compete with banks on aspects like “9-5 jobs and good salaries.”